reaqzfv/AutoOS/README.md

 > [!NOTE]
 > If you want to change the display language of Windows, do so **after** AutoOS is fully set up.

-**Step 1:** Before installing, please join my [Discord Server](https://discord.gg/bZU4dMMWpg) so I can assist you with any issues while installing and get notified about new updates/changes.
+**Step 1:** Before installing, please join my [Discord Server](https://discord.gg/bZU4dMMWpg) to receive installation support and stay informed about future updates or changes.

-**Step 2:** Open PowerShell as Admin and don't close it until finished.
+**Step 2:** Open PowerShell as Admin and don't close it until the end.

 **Step 3:**  Paste this into the PowerShell window to check if your disk is using the GPT partition style.